dell/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/PowerScale_CSI.rst

 .. caution:: PowerScale CSI driver installation is only supported on RHEL 8.8, Rocky Linux 8.8, and Ubuntu 22.04 clusters.

 .. note:: Omnia doesn't configure any PowerScale device via OneFS (operating system for PowerScale).
-Omnia configures the deployed Kubernetes cluster to interact with the PowerScale node.
+Omnia configures the deployed Kubernetes cluster to interact with the PowerScale storage.

 Prerequisites
 --------------